 To be honest, just access to the latest Clients is a huge win.
 The Web Client is so good that it’ll probably encourage you to move off your terminal services and Windows Client and give your users an easier to manage, beautiful and easy to use Dynamics 365 Business Central experience.

 BUT, and it’s a big but, what about the upgrade of everything from your very old Dynamics NAV solution to Dynamics 365 Business Central, I hear you asking!
 Well of course the same applies about your starting point.
 If you’re on a relatively recent version (say just a couple of versions old), with a small amount of modifications, you’ll probably not have too many business process change requirements or problems with data to sort as it’s a recently installed solution.
 If this is the case, you have only a couple of things to consider.
 The process will be to upgrade your existing modifications into the latest objects, run some data conversion processes and do the requisite testing.
 This is therefore, in the main, a technical IT led project.
-Once you have a new version in test, you might want to explore the new features, but on the whole, I’d recommend getting live on a Full Upgrade basis (also known as 'like-for-like') and then start looking at new functionality possibilities afterwards.
+Once you have a new version in test, you might want to explore the new features, but on the whole, I’d recommend getting live on a Start from Modified Upgrade basis (also known as 'like-for-like') and then start looking at new functionality possibilities afterwards.
 You might want to consider, however, whether to move your object modifications to the new ‘Extension’ type of modification.
 This will make future upgrades very easy and is certainly worth the effort if you want to keep upgrading your Dynamics NAV solution, and especially if you will one day consider moving your hosting to the Public Cloud Hosted Dynamics 365 Business Central.

 If you would like speak to someone at The NAV | 365 People to discuss whether a technical upgrade is the best option for your business and get an understanding of costs just drop us a line on +44 (0) 208 328 9814 or [email protected]